Injectyll-HIDe/Injectyll-HIDe/README.md

 # Injectyll-HIDe

-HID implant that allows for key recording and injection over a Digimesh RF network.
+Injectyll-HIDe is a customizeable implant that allow for remote key recording and injection over a network that you control and that exists outside of the target infrastructure.

 ## Authors